Probesys/bileto/docs/developers/popups.md

 Don’t forget to use the `.button--carret` class to put a carret on the right of the button.
 This shows to the user that the button will open a popup.

+## Menu elements

-The nav element can have different kind of children.
+The menu can have different kind of children.

 A basic link: